Git-on-my-level/robocode-bench/docs/LLM_AGENT_WORKFLOW.md

 logs/recorder.log      # one per match
 results/metrics.json   # final scores (BPS/FPS/SRS)
 ```

+## Workspace isolation
+- Each model gets its own root under `workspaces/<model_id>/<variant_id>/`; nothing from other variants is visible.
+- Shared docs live in `workspaces/_shared_docs/` and contain only the curated benchmark/spec files copied at workspace prep time.
+- Only the bot template and those shared docs are exposed to the model; baseline or peer bots are not placed in the workspace.

 Extend or shrink the prompt as long as these invariants hold; the rest of the pipeline stays deterministic via `benchmark-config.yaml` and the seed list.